 Oriented toward the arc of the sun, the Cornell Tech campus on Roosevelt Island will capture a large, daily dose of solar power, using the Earth’s generous internal, thermal power as an additional energy source.

-At 160000-square-feet, The Bloomberg Center—in honor of Emma and Georgina Bloomberg—is planned to harvest as much energy from the campus site as it consumes, achieving a “net-zero energy” impact.
+At 160000-square-feet, The Bloomberg Center—in honor of Emma and Georgina Bloomberg—harvests up to 2/3 of the energy it consumes from the campus site.

 Number of megawatts the campus’s solar array will generate at daily peak.